 - a.
 Pre-service teachers will be placed in a school setting where they will experience a range of teaching/learning activities. - b.
-Placements can only be arranged by the School of Education Administration Officer (Placements).
-Preservice teachers and members of their family must not, under any circumstances, organise their own placement. - c.
+Placements can only be arranged by the School of Education Placements Officers.
+Pre-service teachers and members of their family must not, under any circumstances, organise their own placement. - c.
 Pre-service teachers are required to submit their professional experience registration on time. - d.
 Pre-service teachers will not be placed in a school in which a conflict of interest occurs.
 The School of Education interprets that 'conflict of interest' may arise from a number of conditions including family members enrolled or on staff or paid employment.
 Failure to notify the School of Education of a conflict of interest may jeopardise the placement. - e.
 The Director of Professional Experience must be informed in advance of any medical, psychological, psychiatric or physical condition that may impact on the pre-service teacher's performance.
-Such notification will be treated in confidence and will be used to determine appropriate support (Privacy Policy at https://ppl.app.uq.edu.au/content/1.60.02-privacy-management). - f.
-Pre-service teachers may request special consideration for placement.
+Such notification will be treated in confidence and will be used to determine appropriate support (Privacy Policy at https://ppl.app.uq.edu.au/content/1.60.02-privacy-management) . - f.
+Pre-service teachers may request special consideration for placement on the basis of exceptional circumstances.
+These requests will be assessed on a case-by-case basis.
 Employment commitments are not considered grounds for special consideration. - g.
 Should a change to the status of a student's Blue Card occur the student must contact the Director of Professional Experience. - h.
-Once a placement has been confirmed, no changes will be permitted, except in exceptional circumstances and with the approval of the Director of Professional Experience - i.
-Any changes to address or conflict of interest circumstances must be submitted in writing to the Administration Officer (Placements) at prac@uq.edu.au.
+Once a placement has been confirmed, no changes will be permitted, except in exceptional circumstances and with the approval of the Director of Professional Experience . - i.
+Any changes to address or conflict of interest circumstances must be submitted in writing to the Placements Officers at education@uq.edu.au.